bor0/dotfiles/README.md

 1. `.bash_profile` contains some bash settings that I find useful.
 2. `.gitconfig` contains my own configuration for Git.
-3. `.tmux.conf` contains config file for tmux.
-4. `.vim` and `.vimrc` contains some settings for Vim, the main editor I use.
+3. `.vim` and `.vimrc` contains some settings for Vim, the main editor I use.

 brew.list
 ---------